developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/tutorial/tutMxBrowserManager/index.md

 That's it!!!
-We are done with all the coding and configuration part that will let us set the browsers homepage and disable saving of form data on Symbol device.
+We are done with all the coding and configuration part that will let us set the browsers homepage and disable saving of form data on Zebra device.
 Now let's run the application.

 ## Running the Application